-No matter how often you backup, if you never test your recovery procedures - you’ll be surprised when it comes to it.
+No matter how often you backup, if you never test your recovery procedures - you’d be surprised when it comes to it.
 So let’s make a recovery plan and give it a test.

 Back up user files